-FS P&BC Report to FS APC (09/24/2024)

-on Proposed new Graduate Certificate in Analytics for Decision Making in SSoE
+FS P&BC Report to FS APC (11/23/2024) on proposed Graduate Certificate in Analytics for Engineering Decision Making (AEDM) in SSoE

-Overview (taken from Proposal Overview from SSoE on August 20, 2024):
+Overview (from SSoE Proposal on August 20, with November 19 revisions (underlined)):

-Industrial Engineering (IE) is proposing a graduate certificate entitled "Analytics for Decision Making (ADM)" to be offered both as F2F and OL programs.
-The main goal of this certificate is to address the growing needs for analytics and data-driven decision making, both at the regional and national level.
-The overall goal is to develop talent that is equipped with operational decision analytics skills, including both predictive and prescriptive skills.
-This certificate aims to prepare workforce for wide range of organizations (businesses, non-profit, NGOs, etc.) in the US.
+Industrial Engineering (IE) is proposing a graduate certificate entitled "Analytics for Engineering Decision Making (AEDM)" to be offered both as F2F and OL programs.
+The main goal of this certificate is to address the growing needs for analytics and data-driven engineering decision making, both at the regional and national level.
+The overall goal is to develop engineering talent that is equipped with operational decision analytics skills, including both predictive and prescriptive skills.
+This certificate aims to prepare an engineering workforce for wide range of organizations (businesses, non-profit, NGOs, etc.) in the US.
 The certificate will be available in two formats: 100% online and on-campus.
-The certificate will require students to complete 9 credit hours of graduate course work.
+The certificate will require students to complete 9 credit hours of graduate engineering course work.
 Students in the Master of Science in Industrial Engineering (MSIE) and Master of Engineering in Engineering Management Online (MEEMO) will be able complete the certificate within their academic plan at no additional tuition charge or program credit hour requirements.
-Non-degree seeking students completing the standalone ADM may count the 9 credit hours towards their future MSIE and MEEMO degree.
-Upon completion, students will acquire core knowledge on data analytics in decision making.
+Non-degree seeking students completing the standalone AEDM may count the 9 credit hours towards their future MSIE and MEEMO degree.
+Upon completion, students will acquire core knowledge on data analytics in engineering decision making.
 The proposed certificate uniquely combines three subareas of Industrial Engineering, namely Data Analytics, Operations Research, and Decision Making.